Ignaciogg/Ignaciogg/README.md

 # Ignacio Gil Garzón
-Hi I'm Ignacio, a 20 year old developer from Madrid, Spain.
-I have been a tech enthusiast ever sice I built my first PC back in 2017.
+Hi I'm Ignacio, a 20 year old developer from Madrid, Spain, and I have been a tech enthusiast ever sice I built my first PC back in 2017.

 <!-- ## 🚀 Projects -->